Section J - Students

 Policy Code: JK

-A Student Code of Conduct (entitled Guidelines for Student Rights and Responsibilities), describing this policy and the disciplinary procedures utilized by the District shall be made available to all students and their parent(s)/guardian(s) as required by A.R.S. §15-843.
-All disciplinary actions shall be in accordance with these Guidelines for Student Rights and Responsibilities which are incorporated herein by reference.
+The Student Code of Conduct describing this policy and the disciplinary procedures utilized by the District shall be made available to all students and their parent(s)/guardian(s) as required by A.R.S. §15-843.
+All disciplinary actions shall be in accordance with the Student Code of Conduct which is incorporated herein by reference.

-The Guidelines for Student Rights and Responsibilities are in force during regular school hours, while being transported on the school bus, and at times and places where appropriate school administrators have jurisdiction over students, including, but not necessarily limited to school-sponsored events, field trips, athletic functions, going to and from school and other activities.
+The Student Code of Conduct is in force during regular school hours, while being transported on the school bus, and at times and places where appropriate school administrators have jurisdiction over students, including, but not necessarily limited to school-sponsored events, field trips, athletic functions, going to and from school and other activities.
 Additionally, the principal is authorized to take administrative action when a student's misconduct away from school has a detrimental effect on the other students or on the orderly educational process.

 To ensure fairness, a student whose conduct may warrant discipline, suspension or expulsion will be provided due process as required by law.
 The Superintendent is responsible for establishing Administrative Regulations that set forth the discipline process including the process for hearing and appealing long-term suspensions or expulsions and for ensuring appropriate staff training on these procedures.

 Students with disabilities – Because the Individuals with Disabilities Education Act (IDEA) requires additional procedural safeguards, all district personnel administering discipline to students will always follow discipline procedures for students with disabilities when dealing with a student in the exceptional education programs or Section 504.
-(See Guidelines for Student Rights and Responsibilities and the Section 504 and Exceptional Education Procedures Manuals.)
+(See Student Code of Conduct and the Section 504 and Exceptional Education Procedures Manuals.)

 The following school officials have the authority to suspend the student from school in order to enforce acceptable standards of conduct.
 The Superintendent, Assistant Superintendents, Principals, Assistant Principals and Principal Designees are authorized to suspend students.